elfakyn/knowledge/windows/power.md

 To fix it, open regedit and set `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Power\CsEnabled` to `0`.
 Reboot.

 Now `powercfg -a` should show one of the other standby states: S1, S2, or S3.
-If it doesn't, you're SOL.
+If it doesn't, you're SOL and will only have lock, hibernation, and poweroff as options.

 #### Explanation